XRoar Dragon Emulator Manual

 3.3 Hard Disks

-Some initial support is now in place for IDE hard disks.
+Some support is now in place for IDE hard disk images.
 The ‘ide’ cartridge type emulates a Glenside IDE controller mapped to addresses $FF50–$FF58.
-At the moment, a fixed hard disk image named hd0.img in the current working directory is assumed, and it must have a 512 byte IDENTIFY header.

 3.4 ROM cartridges